Find Grad Schools

 Doctor’s Degrees in Marketing

 A doctor's degree in marketing is offered at 16 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were female, and 13% were from an underrepresented racial-ethnic group.
-Also, 56.3% of marketing graduates were international students.
+This degree is more popular with male students, and about 17% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 44.4% of marketing graduates were international students.

 Education Levels of Marketing Majors

-During the 2020-2021 academic year, 32 students earned their doctor's degree in marketing.
+During the most recent year for which data is available, 18 people earned their doctor's degree in marketing.
 This makes it the 167th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in marketing at each degree level.